Sweeper777/Album/README.md

 ## Song Manifests

 In case you don't like my choice of songs, you can make up your own songs, write them in a JSON file, and pass that to the compiler when compiling your code.
 This is known as a song manifest.
 The default song manifest is located in `Resources/`.
 You can use that as an example when creating your own song manifests.

+## Benchmarks

+You can go into the `Album.Benchmarks` directory and run:

+    dotnet run -c Release

+to run the benchmarks.
+I compare the difference in compilation time when applying optimisation versus not doing that, and the execution time of optimised vs unoptimised Album code vs C# code.
+On my MacBook Pro, Album runs 30 times slower than C# for the 99 bottles of beer playlist.